abeiro/HerikaServer/Mid-Long term memory.md

 ## Technical details

 I'm not an expert in PHP, so gladly accept any inputs on code improvemets.
-I tried it and was generating summaries it's enough for me for POC.
+I tried it and it was generating summaries it's enough for me for POC.

 Right now to trigger conversation summary just skip 1 hour in game and start new dialogue - it should summarize dialogue lines(which weren't processed before).
 In current implementation it shouldn't trigger all older dialogues to start summarizing.

-I tried to not overload and make summarization in batches(no more then 4 processings at one time).
+I tried not to overload and make summarization in batches(no more then 4 processings at one time).

 In real experience it should make **only** summary when you start new conversation, assuming all previous should be already summarized.

 Prompt for summary isn't polished it's just for testing purposes.
 It catches significant moments in conversation though.

+For migration for existing games it can be like this: go through lines in `speech` -> find rows with dealy between them less than threshold -> assign for them `conversationid`s.
+At this point we can create button in admin(so user will know what they are doing since if they have a lot of lines it can start sending many requests) which will trigger to go through not summarized lines and summarize lines with same `conversationid`s

 ## Example